ImAgainBack/Peek-Practice-CS2/README.md

 or to press "[" to replay this section.

 Watch out about some restrictions we have for the moment on CS2.
-For instance you can't spawn more than 10 bots each time, thats why you have to press "p" or "["
+For instance you can't spawn more than 10 bots each time, thats why you have to press "p" or "o"

 If you have any questions, feel free to contact me.